 - 922(g)(3) says no. This statutory provision makes it unlawful for a person to possess a firearm “who is an unlawful user of or addicted to any controlled substance.”

-In September 2011, the Bureau of Alcohol, Tobacco, Firearms and Explosives issued a public letter (in response to gun owner queries) that any kind of marijuana is a “controlled substance” within the meaning of Section 922(g)(3).
+In September 2011, the Bureau of Alcohol, Tobacco, Firearms, and Explosives issued a public letter (in response to gun owner queries) that any marijuana is a “controlled substance” within the meaning of Section 922(g)(3).

 - that drug users are more likely to encounter law enforcement;